bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ## Using the GraphQL Playground

-Using the request runner, input queries on the left side, then press the play / execute button to see the results on the right side:
+To use the request runner, input queries on the left side and then click the play button.
+Query results will be displayed on the the right side:

 ![GraphQL Playground Query](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/img/graphql-storefront-api-playground2.png "GraphQL Playground Query")

 Here's a sample Query to get you started:

 ```javascript
 query MyFirstQuery {